CompuSalle/Brute-Force/README.md

 # Ethical Use Only!

-@Copyright
+@Copyright - Wassem Alaa-Iddin
-Created by :
-Waseem Adel Alaa-Iddin

 Can be used in your project.
-A name maintaining will be nice.
+Name maintaining would be nice. <3
 --------------------------------